13 Low-Alcohol Cocktails that Deliver a Healthy Buzz

 Peach and Basil Aperitif

-This Peach and Basil Aperitif will be the hit of any party, and is perfect sipped before a meal.
+This Peach and Basil Aperitif will be the hit of any party and is perfect when sipped before a meal.
 It's made with Cocchi Americano (an Italian aperitif wine infused with herbs and spices), vermouth, pineapple gum syrup, and umeboshi vinegar (also known as ume plum vinegar).
-With this many flavors, but not too much alcohol, you'll want to sip these all night.
+With this many flavors in one low-alcohol drink, you'll want to sip all night long.